Edward Olivares Player Props: Royals vs. Rangers

 Edward Olivares At The Plate

-- Olivares is batting .231 with a double, a triple, a home run and three walks.
+- Olivares is hitting .231 with a double, a triple, a home run and three walks.

+- Olivares has picked up a hit in 50.0% of his 12 games this season, with multiple hits in 25.0% of those games.

-- He has gone deep in one of 12 games, and in 2.4% of his plate appearances.
+- He has hit a home run in one of 12 games, and in 2.4% of his plate appearances.

-- In three games this season, Olivares has picked up an RBI, with more than one RBI once.
+- Olivares has driven in a run in three games this season (25.0%), including one multiple-RBI game.

-- He has scored a run in four of 12 games so far this year.
+- He has scored in four of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.